You asked and we answered your March Madness queries

 I don't remember all of this craziness - when did the march madness bracket challenge excitement start?

 Everyone in my office has a bracket, so who is actually working?
-How much money is lost from unproductive employees watching the games and checking their brackets?
+How much money is lost from unproductive employees?

-- Nearly 40 million people fill out brackets.
-It’s estimated that $4 billion is lost in work productivity during tournament.
+Nearly 70 million people filled out brackets in 2017 and it’s estimated that $6.3 billion was lost in work productivity during the tournament last year.